sched-ext/scx/DEVELOPER_GUIDE.md

 common crate for calculating weights between scheduling domains.
 See the `infeasible` crate in `rust/scx_utils/src` for the implementation.

+## Rust
+We use `cargo fmt` to ensure consistency in our Rust code.
+This runs on PRs in the CI and will fail with a patch if your code doesn't match.
+We currently need a nightly version of Rust to format so have pinned this for consistency.
+To run locally (with rustup) run:

+    $ rustup install nightly-2024-09-10
+    $ cargo +nightly-2024-09-10 fmt

 ## Useful Tools
 ### perf